 In the case of fast BSS transition, derive PMK-R0s and PMK-R1s.

-Derive a fresh pairwise transient key (PTK) from the PMK or, in the case of fast BSS transition, from the PMK-R1, the derived PTK including the WTK if WUR frame protection is negotiated.
+Derive a fresh pairwise transient key (PTK) from the PMK or, in the case of fast BSS transition, from the PMK-R1, the derived PTK including the wake-up radio temporal key (WTK) if WUR frame protection is negotiated. (#3276)

 Install the pairwise encryption and integrity keys.